Burkina Faso: From colony to independence (1890s–1958)

 The eastern and western regions, where a standoff against the forces of the powerful ruler Samori Ture complicated the situation, came under French occupation in 1897.
 By 1898, the majority of the territory corresponding to Burkina Faso was nominally conquered; however, French control of many parts remained uncertain.

 The Franco-British Convention of 14 June 1898 created the country's modern borders.
 In the French territory, a war of conquest against local communities and political powers continued for about five years.
 In 1904, the largely pacified territories of the Volta basin were integrated into the Upper Senegal and Niger colony of French West Africa as part of the reorganization of the French West African colonial empire.
 The colony had its capital in Bamako.

-The language of colonial administration and schooling became French.
-The public education system started from humble origins.
-Advanced education was provided for many years during the colonial period in Dakar.

 The indigenous population was highly discriminated against.
 For example, African children were not allowed to ride bicycles or pick fruit from trees, "privileges" reserved for the children of colonists.
 Violating these regulations could land parents in jail.

 Draftees from the territory participated in the European fronts of World War I in the battalions of the Senegalese Rifles.
 Between 1915 and 1916, the districts in the western part of what is now Burkina Faso and the bordering eastern fringe of Mali became the stage of one of the most important armed oppositions to colonial government: the Volta-Bani War.

 The French government finally suppressed the movement but only after suffering defeats.
 It also had to organize its largest expeditionary force of its colonial history to send into the country to suppress the insurrection.
 Armed opposition wracked the Sahelian north when the Tuareg and allied groups of the Dori region ended their truce with the government.